and-kal/refund-tax-income-blog-theme/cupper-hugo-theme/income-tax-refund-blog/content/upcoming/2025-05-07/index.md

 **Giulio Erasmus & Ex-Worm 3000** [brussels / manchester]

 Giulio Erasmus (of the funky formations Handle and D.U.D.S.) is back with the band: Ex-Worm 3000 or The End of the Worm or The Worm Parade or Paradigm or whatever they're called this time around.
-Once again, bringing a fine, dub-infused blend of James Chance-esque no-wave punk, a soulfulness inherited from classics like The Specials.
+Once again, bringing a fine, dub-infused blend of James Chance-esque no-wave punk and a soulfulness inherited from classics like The Specials with plenty of delay slapped on the synths, percussion jinglings all over, lovely harmonies and enchaining bass lines.

 [Second Attempt](https://ubac.bandcamp.com/album/second-attempt) (album, 2024)